-From now until mid-May 2017, SG Wong is the inaugural Featured Writer of Capital City Press, an initiative of the Edmonton Public Library to connect area readers with their local writing community.
+From March to May 2017, SG Wong was the inaugural Featured Writer of Capital City Press, an initiative of the Edmonton Public Library to connect area readers with their local writing community.

 Find out more: sign up to the Readers Group below or visit the EPL/Capital City Press site now.

 SG Wong holds a B.A.
 (Honours) in English Literature from the University of Alberta.
 She speaks four languages—at varying degrees of proficiency—and usually only curses in one of them.
 She is a member of the Writers’ Guild of Alberta, Crime Writers of Canada, and Sisters in Crime (National).
 She is currently President of the Sisters in Crime—Canada West chapter.

 From 2012-2016, SG Wong was Vice President of the Get Publishing Communications Society.
 From 2014-2015, she served as Conference Co-Chair and Programming Chair for the Words in 3D 2015: Intersections literary conference, held in May 2015.

 She has been Head Writer for the environmental social enterprise, Verdigo, since 2012.